thinkshout/behat-wordpress-extension/docs/contexts.md

 ### WordpressContext

-Provides step definitions for creating posts, comments, and terms; and managing plugins, themes, and the cache; and the database.
+Provides step definitions for creating posts, comments, and terms; managing plugins, themes, and the cache; the database, and much more.

 ### MessageContext